-Example: Typing? at start of OsmoMSC prompt
+Example: Typing ? at start of OsmoMSC prompt

-'''

 OsmoMSC> 1

-show

-Show running system information
+show Show running system information

-list.

-Print command list
+list Print command list

-Exit current mode and down to previous mode
+exit Exit current mode and down to previous mode

-exit

-help

-Description of the interactive help system
+help Description of the interactive help system

-enable

-Turn on privileged mode command
+enable Turn on privileged mode command

-terminal

-Set terminal line parameters
+terminal Set terminal line parameters

-Display who is on vty
+who Display who is on vty

-who

-Configure logging
+logging Configure logging

-logging

-Negate a command or set its defaults
+no Negate a command or set its defaults

-no

-SMS related commands
+sms SMS related commands

 subscriber Operations on a Subscriber

-'''

-1 Type? here at the prompt, the? itself will not be printed.
+1 Type ? here at the prompt, the ? itself will not be printed.